Outreach Efforts at Trinity Lutheran Church

 We subscribe to the Newcomer Service in St Cloud.
 This service is dedicated to assisting those new to our area to settle into their new community.
 Each month we get names of new residents in Sauk Rapids.
 These newcomers are either visited or phoned.
 We share with them what we believe and extend an invitation to join us for worship.

 Our Community Outreach also includes welcoming groups to use our facility.
-We currently extend hospitality to the Girl Scouts, 4H, Friends in Harmony, Sauk Rapids Farmer's Market and Playhouse.
-Our Prince of Peace Lutheran School is also an important part of our outreach efforts.
-We host a Narcotics Anonymous group called, "Raw Recovery" and they meet here at 6:00 p.m. on Fridays.
+We currently extend hospitality to the Girl Scouts, 4H, Friends in Harmony, Sauk Rapids Farmer's Market, AARP Driving Course, Narcotics Anonymous and Playhouse Childcare.
+We are also a preschool campus for our Prince of Peace Lutheran School.